-Below are videos that Glenna created to demonstrate things you can do in Adobe InDesign to help with designing and typesetting your book.
+Below are InDesign video tutorials that Glenna created to demonstrate things you can do in Adobe InDesign to help with designing and typesetting your book.

 Our video page is a work in progress as we continue to add videos to our collection.
 If you’d like to be notified whenever a new video is posted, please feel free to subscribe to our YouTube channel and turn on notifications.